marijnh/Eloquent-JavaScript/19_paint.md

 ((tool))s, a set of ((control))s, and a ((dispatch)) function.
 We can pass those to the `PixelEditor` constructor to create the main component.
-Since we'll need to create several editors in the exercises, we'll start by defining some bindings.
+Since we'll need to create several editors in the exercises, we first define some bindings.

 ```{includeCode: true}
 const startState = {